Are you a victim or survivor of domestic or sexual violence?

-- If you are in immediate need of a domestic violence shelter contact the Portland Women's Crisis Line at 1-888-235-5333.
+- If you are in immediate need of a domestic violence shelter contact the Call to Safety Crisis Line at 1-888-235-5333.
 This crisis line refers callers to local programs.

-- You can also use the on-line Oregon Guide to Domestic Violence Services to locate an organization in your area.
+- You can also use the on-line Oregon Guide to Domestic Violence Services to find an organization in your area.

 Plan for your safety

 - Are you being hurt by someone you love? - DHS 7808 Brochure

 A safety plan that was developed in cooperation with local domestic violence programs.

 - What do you need to be safe? - DHS 1540 Brochure

 A brochure that gives a brief overview of what services are available for people who come to us while in a domestic violence situation.